 Where We Are Now

-In 1992 the Variety Child Development Center changed its name to the Central Okanagan Child Development Association and on August 7 2015 to Starbright Children’s Development Centre Association.
-Starbright is located at 1546 Bernard Avenue in Kelowna, B.C., and provides multi-disciplinary services to a variety of families with children aged 0 – 6 throughout the Central Okanagan.
-Some areas of the services provided are: Speech and Language Pathology, Occupational Therapy, Physical Therapy, Infant Development, Early Intensive Behaviour Program for Children with Autism, Supported Child Development, Family Counseling and the Hippotherapy and Therapeutic Horseback Riding Program.
-In the year 2005-2006 alone, we provided services to five hundred and ninety families.
-Today, referrals average close to 1,000 per year.
+The Variety Child Development Center changed its name to the Central Okanagan Child Development Association in 1992.
+On August 7 2015 it became Starbright Children’s Development Centre Association.
+Starbright is located at 1546 Bernard Avenue in Kelowna, B.C., and provides multi-disciplinary services to a variety of families with children from birth to school entry eligibility throughout the Central Okanagan.
+The services provided are: Speech and Language Pathology, Occupational Therapy, Physical Therapy, Infant Development, Inclusive Childcare Program, and Clinical Counselling.

 How We Are Funded

 Starbright gratefully acknowledges the service agreement with the Ministry of Children and Family Development (MCFD).Starbright also depends heavily upon financial support from local community service clubs and organizations, as well as corporate and private donations.
 Tax deductible receipts are issued for all donations.
 Fundraising and donations provide specialized equipment and toys, and assist with the general operation of the centre.
 We thank the following organizations for the continued support.